Back to Articles

 Craft for your physical health

-• Help you improve your finger dexterity, grip strength, and hand coordination
+• Exercise your finger dexterity, grip strength, motor skills, and hand coordination

 • Help improve your concentration and memory